Top 12 Food Production Supervisor Skills to Put on Your Resume

 6. ISO 22000

 ISO 22000 is an international standard for food safety management systems.
-It specifies requirements to ensure food safety throughout the entire food chain, from farm to fork.
-For a Food Production Supervisor, it provides a framework to manage food safety hazards, ensuring the production of safe food products.
+It specifies requirements to ensure food safety throughout the entire food chain, from farm to fork, providing a structured framework to manage hazards and produce safe food.

 Why It's Important